-Scouts compete as a patrol of 6 - 8 youth.
+Scouts compete as a patrol of 5 - 8 youth.
 Each patrol brings a "Klondike sledge" which is styled after the type of sledge (sled) used by gold miners in the Klondike Gold Rush from 1896 - 1899.
 Each sledge must carry specific equipment needed to complete the competition.
 Sledge designs and the equipment list are described later in this guide.

 Local Troops run the competition stations, which are given names themed around the Klondike Gold Rush.
-The station activities are designed to last about 30 minutes each and will accommodate approximately 3 patrols at a time.
-Stations this year are:
+The station activities are designed to last 20 - 30 minutes each and will accommodate approximately 4 patrols at a time.
+Stations planned for this year include: